Fish Eaters: The Whys and Hows of Traditional Catholicism

 Or, for something edible, try making snowflakes by folding large, thin tortillas in the same way you'd fold paper to make paper snowflakes.
 Then make your cuts, spread the tortillas out on a baking sheet, brush with melted butter, top with sanding sugar, and bake at 400F for 7-10 minutes or so until crisped.

 In Borgo Casamale, at the center of Somma Vesuviana, a comune of Naples, Campania, Italy, the Festa delle Lucerne dedicated to Our Lady of the Snows takes place at this time of year, every four years.
 The city is darkened but for the thousands of oil candles that are lit and maintained through the night only by women.
 The lights are affixed to structures that form geometric shapes and adorn the streets along with garlands of chestnuts branches, ferns, and red peppers.
 Clay and copper pots are used to decorate as well.
 As the candles burn, a procession is made.
-It stops at the churchyard, and women sing a melancholy song to Our Lady of Snows from the darkness of the balconies overhead.
+It stops at the churchyard, and women sing a melancholy song to Our Lady of the Snow -- la Madonna della Neve -- from the darkness of the balconies overhead.

 In Adro, Brescia, Lombardy, Italy is a little oratory built in honor of Our Lady of the Snows after the Blessed Virgin appeared to a deaf-mute on July 8, 1519.
 As she almost always does, she preached repentance, telling him to tell the people of Adro to mend their ways, stop blaspheming God, and to sanctify the feasts.
 Then, by the power of God, she cured the boy, allowing him to hear and speak.
 She gave him a stone and told him it will change colors from time to time, thereby giving credence to his warnings.
 I want to know more about this rock, but am having trouble finding information, alas.